AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/modify-data.md

+---
+title: Modify data to SDK events
+description: A guide that explains how to modify data on your Mobile SDK events.
+---

 # Modify data in SDK events

 The modify data rule action is supported in [Mobile Core](../mobile-core/index.md) starting from version 2.1.14 (Launch), version 2.7.0 (iOS), and 1.5.5 (Android).
 This action is powerful, complex, and enables advanced use cases.